-Mr. Zalupski, age 40, is our President and Chief Executive Officer and has served as Chairman of the Board of Directors since January 2021.
-He has served as the Chief Executive Officer of our primary operating subsidiary, Dream Finders Homes LLC, a Florida limited liability company ("DF Homes LLC"), since forming the company in December 2008, and as the Chief Executive Officer of our subsidiary, Dream Finders Holdings LLC, a Florida limited liability company ("DFH LLC"), since its formation in 2014, and as a member of the board of managers of DFH LLC from December 2014 to January 2021.
+Mr. Zalupski, age 41, is our President and Chief Executive Officer and has served as Chairman of the Board of Directors since January 2021.
+He has served as the Chief Executive Officer of our primary operating subsidiary, Dream Finders Homes LLC, a Florida limited liability company ("DFH LLC"), since forming the company in December 2008, and as the Chief Executive Officer and a member of the board of managers of DFH LLC since its formation in 2014.
 He is responsible for our overall operations and management and is heavily involved in the origination, underwriting and structuring of all investment activities.
-Under Mr. Zalupski's leadership, we have grown from closing 27 homes in Jacksonville, Florida during our inaugural year in 2009 to establishing operations in markets across the State of Texas and the Southeast, Mid-Atlantic and Mountain Regions of the United States and closing over 10,400 homes since our inception through the end of 2020.
-Prior to founding DF Homes LLC, Mr. Zalupski was a Financial Auditor for FedEx Corporation's Internal Audit Department in Memphis, Tennessee and worked in the real estate sales and construction industry as Managing Partner of Bay Street Condominiums, LLC from 2006 to 2008.
-He has served on the investment committee of DF Capital Management, LLC, a Florida limited liability company ("DF Capital"), an investment manager focused on investments in land banks and land development joint ventures to deliver finished lots to us and other homebuilders for the construction of new homes, since April 2018 and on the board of directors for our mortgage banking joint venture, Jet HomeLoans, LLC, a Florida limited liability company, since December 2017.
+Under Mr. Zalupski's leadership, we have grown from closing 27 homes in Jacksonville, Florida during our inaugural year in 2009 to establishing operations in markets across the state of Texas and the Southeast, Mid-Atlantic and Mountain Regions of the United States and closing over 15,300 homes since our inception through the end of 2021.
+Prior to founding DFH LLC, Mr. Zalupski was a Financial Auditor for FedEx Corporation's Internal Audit Department in Memphis, Tennessee and worked in the real estate sales and construction industry as Managing Partner of Bay Street Condominiums, LLC from 2006 to 2008.
+He has served on the investment committee of DF Capital Management, LLC, a Florida limited liability company ("DF Capital"), an investment manager focused on investments in land banks and land development joint ventures to deliver finished lots to us and other homebuilders for the construction of new homes, since April 2018 and on the board of directors for our mortgage banking joint venture, Jet Home Loans, LLC, a Florida limited liability company, since December 2017.
 Mr. Zalupski holds an inactive Florida Real Estate License.